JorandG/differentialdrive_ws/README.md

 export ROS_MASTER_URI=http://192.168.0.137:11311
 ```

-And to start moving the robot (after starting the HRJournal) use:
+To start moving the robot (after starting the HRJournal) use on the master PC:

 ```
  roslaunch main_loop_pkg main_loop.launch